Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding

 \subsection{Perceptually Grounded Action Reasoning via Vision-Language-Action Models}

-As aforementioned , we employ VLA model as our policy \(\pi_\theta\), which reasons action from the perceptually grounded visual inputs \(\tilde{o} = (Z^{base}, Z^{wrist})\).
-This enable the policy to operate over instruction-focus and geometry-aware visual inputs that are substantially less sensitive to visual clutter and appearance variations.
+As aforementioned , we employ a VLA model as our policy \(\pi_\theta\), which reasons action from the perceptually grounded visual inputs \(\tilde{o} = (Z^{base}, Z^{wrist})\).
+This enables the policy to operate over instruction-focused and geometry-aware visual inputs that are substantially less sensitive to visual clutter and appearance variations.

 As discussed in \cref{sec:prelim}, we adopt a pretrained VLA as the visuomotor policy \(\pi_\theta\) and fine-tune it on \(\mathcal{D}\) for our robot embodiment.
 At each time step \(t\), in addition to the perceptually grounded visual inputs \(\tilde{o}_t\), the policy conditions on proprioception \(q_t \in \mathbb{R}^7\), given by the absolute joint angles of the robot and the binary open/close state of the end-effector.
 It predicts a sequence of future actions \(a_{t:t+H-1}\) for a horizon \(H\), where each element is a 7-dimensional target in the same joint-gripper space.